 Diagnosing and Treating Tuberculosis

 If it is not treated, TB can be fatal.
 But TB can almost always be treated and cured if you take medicine as directed by your healthcare provider.
 Once you begin treatment, within weeks you will no longer be contagious.
 That means you can't spread the disease to others.
-If you take your medicine just as your healthcare provider tells you, you should be cured (although there are occasional relapses, indicating some of the germs may survive.)
+If you take your medicine just as your healthcare provider tells you, you should be cured (although there are occasional relapses.)

 How Is TB Diagnosed?